-The U.S. Food and Drug Administration (FDA) has approved several medications to treat the symptoms of PAH.
-PAH is a rare but serious disease that can quickly worsen.
-Currently, there is no cure for PAH, but medication can slow the disease and also decrease symptoms.
+The U.S. Food and Drug Administration (FDA) has approved several medications to treat the symptoms of PAH, a rare but serious disease that can quickly worsen.
+Currently, there is no cure for PAH, but treatment can slow the disease and help decrease symptoms.

 Medications for PAH work as vasodilators, which means they help relax and open the blood vessels that run from the heart to the lungs.
-This helps to increase blood flow and take away stress placed on the heart — specifically the right ventricle.
+This helps increase blood flow and reduce stress placed on the heart — specifically, the right ventricle.

-PAH medications work through three main pathways in the body, involving one of the following chemicals: prostacyclin, endothelin, or nitric oxide.
+PAH medications work through three main pathways in the body and involve one of the following chemicals: prostacyclin, endothelin, and nitric oxide.
 Treatment differs based on individual circumstances, so each person needs to work closely with their doctor to find out which medication suits them best.

 The inner layer of all blood vessels in the body is made up of cells called vascular endothelial cells.
 These produce a chemical called prostacyclin, which connects to a receptor on the smooth muscle of all blood vessels.

 Prostacyclin connects to this receptor much like how a key fits into the lock of a door.
 Once this connection is made, multiple chemicals interact, leading the smooth muscle to relax.
 This relaxation of smooth muscle enlarges the opening of blood vessels, increasing blood flow to the entire body.